mehadi007/GraphSummarization/Graph_Summarization/Readme.md

 About this Project:
 ==================
 This is my own implementatin of WWW'2019 paper titled  "SWeG: Lossless and Lossy Summarization of Web-Scale Graphs".
-I did this as a part of my Advanced Database Course project.
+Use at your own risk.
+I am not an author of this paper.

 XCode Configuration (optional):
 ===============================